TPM (Total Productive Maintenance) is a holistic approach to equipment maintenance that strives to achieve perfect production:

 It is extremely important to measure OEE in order to expose and quantify productivity losses, and in order to measure and track improvements resulting from TPM initiatives.

 Manually calculating OEE is a great way to start.
-It can be done with or with a , and only five pieces of data are needed (Planned Production Time, Stop Time, Ideal Cycle Time, Total Count, and Good Count).
+It can be done with pencil and paper or with a simple spreadsheet, and only five pieces of data are needed (Planned Production Time, Stop Time, Ideal Cycle Time, Total Count, and Good Count).
 Performing manual OEE calculations helps reinforce the underlying concepts and provides a deeper understanding of OEE.
 However, there are also very strong benefits to quickly moving to automated OEE data collection:

 |Stop Time||The accuracy of manual unplanned stop time tracking is typically in the range of 60 to 80% (based on real-world experience across many companies).
 With automatic Run/Down detection, this accuracy can approach 100%.|